sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

 You can use the descendant axis to iterate over all structural descendant nodes in preorder (depth-first).
 Recall that structural nodes are all nodes except for namespaces and attributes.
 Hashes of nodes are built bottom-up for all nodes per default depending on the resource configuration.
-Only ancestor nodes are updated during a single edit-operation.
+Only ancestor nodes are updated during a single edit operation.

 During bulk insertions with one of the insertSubtree-methods, the hashes are generated during a postorder-traversal, just like the descendant-count of each structural node.
-They're created after the nodes have been added to a transaction-intent log.
+They’re created after the nodes have been added to a transaction-intent log.
 The log is an in-memory buffer of writes, backed by a persistent append-only file.
 It is written to the data file preferably on a flash drive during a commit.

 ### Preorder Navigation in a JSON resource